The Trails with the Loveliest Fall Foliage Views in Every NoVA County

 Great Falls

-A section of the Potomac Heritage Trail runs along the Potomac River in this park, along with three other park trails: Bootlegger Trail, Follow the Hollows Trail, and Madison’s Escape trail.
+Riverbend Park has more than 10 miles of hiking trails.
+A section of the Potomac Heritage Trail runs along the Potomac River in this park, along with the other park trails: Bootlegger Trail, Follow the Hollows Trail, and Madison’s Escape Trail.

 Scott’s Run Nature Preserve